luketimothyjones/s3-site-size/README.md

 #### WordPress Core

 S3 Site Size works in part by hooking into WordPress's 'pre_get_space_used' filter.
-This allows other plugins to seemlessly pull the information from S3 (plus the site's local space usage).
+This allows other plugins to seamlessly pull the information from S3 (plus the site's local space usage).

 #### Pro-Sites Integration